MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 ## Imperative Integration Testing

-If you have additional **imperative** scripts like post configuration, custom script extension and DSC.
-I would emphasize to first unit tests these scripts and Mock any Az calls.
+If you have additional **imperative** scripts like post configuration, custom script extension, and DSC.
+I emphasize to first unit test scripts and Mock any Az calls.

-As the goal of the test is not to test the implementation of the provided commands like `Get-AzResource`, but to test wether the logic and flow of execution of the custom code is doing what is expected.
+As the goal of the test is not to test the implementation of the provided commands like `Get-AzResource`, but to test whether the logic and flow of execution of the custom code are doing what is expected.

-Assert your mocks and validate if functionsa are called as expected.
+Assert your mocks and validate if functions are called as expected.
 Only after the unit is tested write an integration test to validate against the outside world.

-As these scripts will communicate with the Azure REST API and might depend on resouces, as well as mandatory parameters an actual call to the API is sometimes need to assert that the code is correctly running.
+As these scripts will communicate with the Azure API and other external environments a call to the API is necessary to ensure the code is working.

-An integration test of imperative scripts should be done at least once within the infrastructure as code test suite.
+An integration test of an imperative script must be executed at least once within the infrastructure as a code test suite.

-The same applies for any post configuration or DSC.
+The same applies to any post configuration like DSC.
-You want to make sure that also the configuration got actually applied.
+You want to make sure that the configuration can be applied by doing it once.

 ## Final thoughts and tips

-Make sure the tests are actually cleaning up.
+Make sure the tests are cleaning up correctly.
-Having a naming convention ensures test resource can be easily identified.
+Having a naming convention ensures test resources can be identified easily.

-Have a asynchronous destroyer that makes sure all test resources are cleaned.
-A cleanup script can easily be implemented using a Azure Automation Account that searches for naming convention to remove resources.
+Have an asynchronous destroyer that makes sure all test resources are cleaned.
+A cleanup script can easily be implemented using Azure Automation.
+Create a script that finds test resources by naming convention or tag and remove resources the resources periodically.

-Some resource my take a while to provision and some might take the time to tear down.
+Some resources may take a while to provision and some may take time to tear down.
 Some changes may introduce changes to other resources.
+And some changes may introduce irreversible changes.
-Make sure to revert back or created entirly new resource to not interfere.
+Make sure to revert or created an entirely new resource to not interfere with existing systems.
+Having infrastructure as code modules should allow you to create test environments quickly.

-Haveing a dedicated test or validation subscription only for test deployments is a good practice, as you limit accedental changes and can wipe the whole subscription frequently.
+Having a dedicated test or validation subscription for test deployments is a good practice.
+You can limit accidental changes and can wipe the whole subscription frequently.
+There can also be loosened Azure policies applied.
+The subscription can be limited to a certain budget too.

-The costs for test deployments should be small, depedning on the size of the project these costs are worth investing, as the return on invest is going to happen throughout the time.
+The costs of test deployments should be small.
+Depending on the size of the environment the costs associated with test resources are worth investing as the increased reliability, transparency and developer efficiency will return the investment over time.